chris5marsh/jQueryUK2015-notes/notes/bin-your-select.md

 ##What is good?

-* Accessible
+* Accessible c.f.
 Steve Faulkner's checklist for accessibility - keyboard focusable, expected operation, clear indication, label, role etc.

 * Functional without JS?

 * Functional in which browsers?
-(IE7 for gov.uk)
+(IE7+ for gov.uk)

 These last two make it more resilient.
 If you break the Javascript, will it still work?